Scottish heather is perfectly suited to the wild and rugged hills of Scotland.

 Over thousands of years, the inventive, practical and resourceful Scots have found a whole host of uses for this natural bounty:

-Construction - especially on Scotland's islands, heather played a major role in building construction.
+Especially on Scotland's islands, heather played a major role in building construction.
 It was used in walls, thatched roofs, ropes, pegs and more.
 It also appeared in the thatched roofs of mainland houses.

-Mattresses & beds - since ancient times (going back thousands of years before Christ was born) dried Scottish heather was used as a sort of fragrant and bouncy mattress.
+Since ancient times (going back thousands of years before Christ was born) dried Scottish heather was used as a sort of fragrant and bouncy mattress.
 Evidence of this has been found in a 4000 year old village on the island of Skara Brae in the Orkneys.

 Historically, heather beds were considered to be just as comfortable as feather beds because the dried stalks and flowers are so light and soft.